-To keep intact its fragrance and flavor; cinnamon spice ground just before preparing dishes and added at the last moment in the recipes since prolonged cooking results in evaporation of its essential oils.
+To keep intact its fragrance and flavor, the cinnamon spice is milled (ground) just before preparing dishes and added at the last moment in the recipe since prolonged cooking results in the evaporation of its essential oils.

-Around the world, cinnamon spice widely used as a spice.
-It principally employed in cookery as a condiment and flavoring base.
-It added in the preparation of chocolate and some kinds of desserts, such as cinnamon-apple pie and cinnamon buns as well as pastries, bagels, sweet rolls, spicy candies, tea, hot cocoa, and drinks.
+Around the world cinnamon is widely employed as a culinary spice as a condiment and flavoring base.
+In the confectionery, it is added in the preparation of chocolates and some kind of desserts such as cinnamon apple-pie and cinnamon buns as well as pastries, bagels, sweet rolls, spicy candies, tea, hot cocoa, and flavored-drinks.

-Some Indian vegetarian and chicken curries and rice dishes (biryani) preparations use this in small amounts.
-In the Middle East, it used in meat and rice dishes.
+Some Indian vegetarian, chicken curries, and rice dishes (biryani) it is used in small quantities to enhance flavor.
+In the Middle East, it is used in meat and rice dishes.

-It has also been used prepare soups, barbecue sauces, pickling and as one of the ingredients in a variety of curry powders.
+It has also been used to prepare soups, barbecue sauces, pickling, and as one of the ingredients in a variety of curry powders.

 Uncooked cinnamon spice can cause choking and respiratory distress.
 Excessive use of the cinnamon stick may cause inflammation of taste buds, gum swelling, and mouth ulcers.
 Large quantities can cause difficulty breathing, dilate blood vessels, and cause sleepiness, depression, or even convulsions.
 (Medical disclaimer).